 Nonetheless, you should know that this is also a normal response to loss, although you may not experience the usual symptoms of grief.
 Some people who feel completely detached from such a situation may actually be in the shock or denial stage of grief, during which they may experience the following feelings and physical symptoms:

 How to Find Meaning After Experiencing Loss

 Finding meaning after experiencing grief is crucial, as it will greatly help you move on with your life.
 Meaning can be something apparently small, such as a goal you wish to achieve, or something deeper, such as faith, which is not always of a religious nature.
 For some people, this feeling can refer to faith in their own resilience or their connection to their community.
-Regardless of the way we view faith, it can without a doubt have a positive impact on how we ultimately deal with grief.
+Regardless of how we view faith, it can, without a doubt, positively impact how we ultimately deal with grief.